bevingtona/RemoteLogger/v0.5_libraried/README.md

 ## Library add log:

+### Jan 18, 2024:
+- general_purpose_hydros is entirely librarified --> will need to be taken back as too much stuff in run() --> not flexible for different sensors
+    - intended as starting point --> divide into different stages

 ### Jan 15, 2024:
 - added sample_batt_v to library --> compiled successfully in general_purpose_hydros.ino
 - added sample_hydros_M to library --> compiled successfully in general_purpose_hydros.ino